-At the 2006 and 2005 respective year ends, options to purchase 226,294 and 275,694 shares were fully exercisable.
-Compensation cost charged against income before taxes for the options was approximately \$76,000, or \$.01 per share, for the year ended December 30, 2006.
-As of December 30, 2006, there was \$233,000 of total unrecognized compensation cost related to unvested stock options granted under the Company's stock option plans which is expected to be recognized over a period of 4 years.
+At the 2007 and 2006 respective year ends, options to purchase 87,289 and 226,294 shares were fully exercisable.
+Compensation cost charged against income before taxes for the options was approximately \$76,000, or \$.01 per share, for 2007 and 2006.
+As of December 29, 2007, there was \$158,000 of total unrecognized compensation cost related to unvested stock options granted under the Company's stock option plans which is expected to be recognized over a period of 4 years.
 The fair value of the unvested options computed under SFAS 123R was estimated at the time the options were granted using the Black-Scholes option pricing model, and is being recognized over the vesting period of the options.
-The following weighted-average assumptions were used for 2005: risk-free interest rate of five percent; volatility factors of the expected market price of the Company's Common Shares of .659; an expected life of the option of seven years.
-The dividend yield used in the calculation was zero percent.
-The weighted average fair value on the date of grant was \$6.77.
-The Black-Scholes option valuation model was developed for use in estimating the fair value of traded options which have no vesting restrictions and are fully transferable.
+The following weighted-average assumptions were used for 2005: risk-free interest rate of five percent; volatility factors of the expected market price of the Company's Common Shares of .659; an expected life of the option model was developed for use in estimating the fair value of traded options which have no vesting restrictions and are fully transferable.
 In addition, option valuation models require the input of highly subjective assumptions including the expected stock price volatility.

-The following illustrates the effect on net income available to common stockholders if the Company had applied the fair value recognition provisions of SFAS 123R in 2005 and 2004:
+The following illustrates the effect on net income available to common stockholders if the Company had applied the fair value recognition provisions of SFAS 123R in 2005:

-2005 2004 Net income reported \$ 5,095,951 \$ 1,174,118 Compensation expense, net of tax (305,192) (138,566) Pro forma net income \$ 4,790,759 \$ 1,035,552 Basic income per share \$ 0.84 \$ 0.20 Compensation expense, net of tax (0.05) (0.03) Pro forma basic income per share \$ 0.79 \$ 0.17 Diluted income per share \$ 0.83 \$ 0.19 Compensation expense, net of tax (0.05) (0.02) Pro forma diluted income per share \$ 0.78 \$ 0.17
+Net income reported \$5, 095,951

+Compensation expense, net of tax (305,192)

+Pro forma net income \$4, 790,759

+Basic income per share \$ 0.84

+Compensation expense, net of tax (0.05)

+Pro forma basic income per share \$ 0.79

+Diluted income per share \$ 0.83

+Compensation expense, net of tax (0.05)

+Pro forma diluted income per share \$ 0.78

+-